 The establishment of the National Planning Commission is our promise to the people of South Africa that we are building a state that will grow the economy, reduce poverty and improve the quality of life of our citizens.

 The Commission is made up of 25 part-time Commissioners appointed by the President on the basis of their skills and expertise.
-The chairperson of the NPC is Minister Trevor Manuel and the deputy chairperson is Mr Cyril Ramaphosa.
-The Commission is supported by a fulltime secretariat of public servants.
+The chairperson of the NPC is Deputy President Cyril Ramaphosa and the deputy chairperson is Minister in the Presidency Jeff Radebe.
+The Commission is supported by a full-time secretariat of public servants.

 The NPC began its work shortly after its appointment in May 2010 and produced elements of the vision statement and a Diagnostic Overview on 9th June 2011.The Diagnostic Overview sets out the key challenges that we confront in fighting poverty and inequality and in achieving the objectives in our Constitution.